chfoo/seedyrng/README.md

 It provides a general featured interface such as producing an integer within a range or choosing an item from an array.
 It also allows you to use your own generator implementation if you desire.

 Seedy is deterministic or predictable which means it is *not* suitable for secure cryptographic purposes.
-(You may be interested in the [trandom library](https://lib.haxe.org/p/trandom) which provides an API to the OS cryptographic random number generator.)
+(You may be interested in the [trandom library](https://lib.haxe.org/p/trandom) or a libsodium binding which provides an API to the OS cryptographic random number generator.)

 Quick start
 -----------